ryanw-mobile/OctoMeter/README.md

 The main purposes of this app are:

 * Compile smart meter electricity usage; estimate and project electricity usage and cost.
-* Track Octopus Agile tariff unit rates for the coming 24 hours, with countdown and automatic refresh.
+* Track the Agile Octopus tariff unit rates for the coming 24 hours, with countdown and automatic refresh.
 * Browse available Octopus Energy tariffs.

 For non-Octopus Energy customers, or non-UK residents, the demo mode will display random meter readings and default tariff rates to illustrate the app’s functionality.